Coping With The Holidays – 7 Strategies To Master The Festive Season

 If you can’t name your ‘Why’ right away, trust that it will be revealed to you, it always does.
 Keep doing the work, monitor the situations, look for parallels, keep journaling, etc.

-Below are 7 empowering strategies to help coping with the holidays.
+Below are 7 empowering strategies to help cope with the holidays.

 Keep in mind that we are all different and what works for one person might not be the right strategy for you.
 Revisit your ‘Why’ and let your ‘Why‘ guide you in the right direction of finding the most effective strategy for you.